6 Days Family Holiday in Belgium

 After the visit to the castle, it was time to explore the city and stop by a local restaurant to enjoy some food by the canal.

-The official website for visiting and booking tickets for Gravansteen castle is:
+The official website for visiting and booking tickets for Gravansteen Castle is:

 After lunch, we visited the Butchers Hall

-About the Butchers Hallin Belgium:
+About Butchers Hall: